-Prerequisites, EDUC 204, 223 or 532, 224, 316.
+Prerequisite, Admission to Phase II.
 (Either semester/3 credits) Selection and evaluation of various media for teaching reading at the elementary level will be the focus of this course.
 Involvement of other members of the educational community and parents in the reading program will also be considered.
-Must be taken during the Phase III.